Should I Get TSA PreCheck? Here’s Why & How

-After my husband and I ended up in the fray of long security waits one May in San Diego, right at the moment when everyone was tweeting pictures of security lines, we decided we had had enough and planned to investigate TSA PreCheck, especially since my family usually flies six or more times each year thanks to the Southwest Companion Pass!
+After my husband and I ended up in the fray of long security waits one May in San Diego, right at the moment when everyone was tweeting pictures of security lines, we decided we had had enough and planned to investigate TSA PreCheck, especially since my family usually flies 6 or more times each year thanks to the Southwest Companion Pass!

 After looking into it, we felt like it was a good deal for us, considering how much we travel.